wdes/mail-autodiscover-autoconfig/README.md

 - Click install on the profile, enter your password
 - You can go back to your Mail app, the email configured

+NB: Is Apple signing implemented: No. Will it be: maybe, if someone/I figures it out ^^

 ### Technical compilation aspects

 You can disable some of the default features.
 For now the default features are: